luozongbao/Blackjack-PHP/README.md

 - Error handling and debugging capabilities
 - **Analytics System** with user tracking and location detection
 - **Community Features** with player statistics and leaderboards
+- **Performance Optimizations** with CSS optimization and efficient resource loading

 ## Requirements